BethMwangi/rest_employee/README.md

 # rest_employee
-REST API using Flask, Flasgger and Flask-RESTPlus
+A REST API using Flask, Flasgger and Flask-RESTPlus